Geriatric Care for Breast Cancer Survivors

 The trial does not specify if you need to stop taking your current medications.
 It seems you can continue with certain treatments like radiation, HER-2 targeted agents, and endocrine therapy.

-Is the Comprehensive Geriatric Assessment safe for older adults, including breast cancer survivors?
+What evidence suggests that the Comprehensive Geriatric Assessment is effective for improving the health of older breast cancer survivors?

 Meghan Karuturi, MD